Manu343726/docs-travis-ci-com/user/deployment/biicode.md

 Let's say you have a C++ math library called *CppMath*.
 It's hosted in github and you are running some unit tests via Travis CI.
 Deploy your CppMath library to biicode, a C and C++ dependency manager, make it available for everybody to use via an `#include`!

-Use Travis CI with biicode to automatize* the process:
+Use Travis CI with biicode to automate the process:

   - Run some unit tests on the library
   - Use `bii publish` command to deploy to biicode.

 Here's [CppMath example code](https://github.com/Manu343726/CppMath/), it's structured as a `manu343726/cppmath` biicode block. *manu343726 is the biicode developer who wrote the example, hence that user instead of `developer`.*

-Supposing your biicode account is `developer`, create a `.travis.yml` file to automatize deploy and publish like this:
+Supposing your biicode account is `developer`, create a `.travis.yml` file to automate deploy and publish like this:

 {% highlight yaml %}
 install: